Mathias Bromé

-Mathias Bromé (born July 29, 1994) is a Swedish professional ice hockey winger currently playing for Örebro HK of the Swedish Hockey League (SHL).
+Mathias Bromé (born 29 July 1994) is a Swedish professional ice hockey winger currently playing for Luleå HF of the Swedish Hockey League (SHL).
 Bromé made his Swedish Hockey League debut with Mora IK during the 2017–18 SHL season.

 Playing career

 On 29 April 2020, Bromé as an undrafted free agent, signed his first NHL contract, agreeing to a one-year, two-way contract with the Detroit Red Wings.
 On 18 August 2020, Bromé agreed to return to former Swedish club Örebro HK on loan until the commencement of the delayed 2020–21 North American season.

-Bromé notched 20 points through 23 SHL regular season games with Örebro HK before returning to the Red Wings to attend training camp.
+Bromé notched 20 points through 23 SHL regular-season games with Örebro HK before returning to the Red Wings to attend training camp.
 Remaining on the roster to open the season, Bromé made his NHL debut in a 3-0 defeat against the Carolina Hurricanes on 14 January 2021.
 Playing in a fourth-line role, Bromé scored his first NHL career goal with the Red Wings on 20 February 2021, against the Florida Panthers.
 He was assigned briefly to American Hockey League affiliate, the Grand Rapids Griffins, before returning to finish out the season with the Red Wings, posting 2 points in 26 games.

-As an impending free agent, Bromé left the Red Wings in order to return to Europe, joining Swiss club, HC Davos of the National League (NL) on a two-year deal on 17 May 2021.
+As an impending free agent, Bromé left the Red Wings to return to Europe, joining Swiss club HC Davos of the National League (NL) on a two-year deal on 17 May 2021.

 After completing the 2021–22 season with Davos, Bromé concluded his tenure with the club and opted to return to his native Sweden, signing a six-year contract through 2028 with former club Örebro HK on 9 May 2022.